 The chemicals in passionflower have calming, sleep inducing, and muscle spasm relieving effects.

 Passionflower is LIKELY SAFE for most people when taken by mouth in amounts normally found in food.
-It is POSSIBLY SAFE when taken short-term (less than one month) as medicine.
+It is POSSIBLY SAFE when taken short-term (less than two months) as medicine or tea.
 It is POSSIBLY UNSAFE when taken by mouth in large amounts.

 Passionflower can cause some side effects such as dizziness, confusion, irregular muscle action and coordination, altered consciousness, and inflamed blood vessels.
 There has also been a report of nausea, vomiting, drowsiness, a rapid heart rate, and abnormal heart rhythm in one person who took it.